What are the Florida Standards and Florida Standards Assessments?

 Can my student practice taking the test?

 Prior to administering each computer-based assessment, test administrators conduct a practice test that contains sample test items to prepare students for the item types, tools, and online interface they will encounter during testing.
-Practice tests are available in the FSA Portal for students to practice on their own.
+Practice tests are available in the FSA Portal for students to practice on their own as often as they like.

 Are all assessments administered on the computer?

-For the 2015–2016 school year, students in grade 3 will take the ELA and Mathematics assessments on paper; students in grade 4 will take the Mathematics assessment on paper; and students in grades 4–7 will take the ELA Writing assessment on paper.
-Also, students whose individual education plans (IEPs) or Section 504 plans indicate a need for paper-based format will be provided a paper test.
+For the 2016–2017 school year, students in grade 3 will take the ELA Reading assessment on paper and students in grades 4–7 will take the ELA Writing assessment on paper.
+Also, students whose individual educational plans (IEPs) or Section 504 plans indicate a need for paper-based format will be provided a paper test.
 All other assessments are computer-based.

 Can my student test on paper instead of the computer?

-Paper-based tests for computer-based test (CBT) administrations are only provided for students who cannot access assessments on the computer and whose individual education plans (IEPs) or Section 504 plans indicate a need for paper-based format.
+Paper-based tests for computer-based test (CBT) administrations are only provided for students who cannot access assessments on the computer and whose individual educational plans (IEPs) or Section 504 Plans indicate a need for paper-based format.

 How can I support my student?

-Parents and families can promote student success by staying involved in their child’s education, offering positive support and feedback, and encouraging their child to relax and do his or her very best.
-By staying connected with their child’s school and teachers and taking advantage of online resources, such as school websites and portals, parents and families can stay informed and be equipped to meet the needs of their child at home.
+Parents and families can promote student success by staying involved in their student’s education, offering positive support and feedback, and encouraging their child to relax and do his or her very best.
+By staying connected with their student’s school and teachers and taking advantage of online resources, such as school websites and portals, parents and families can stay informed and be equipped to meet the needs of their student at home.
+To help students, parents/guardians, and educators understand what the FSA test items will look like, the department provides computer-based and paper-based practice tests on the FSA Portal.

-Can I ask my student about the test after he or she has finished?
+Can I talk to my student about the test questions after he or she has finished?

 We encourage parents and families to ask how their child’s day went and continue to promote student success by offering positive support and feedback.
-Because the content of statewide assessments is secure, students are asked not to talk about the test questions, passages, or their responses.
-Students are asked to sign a Testing Rules Acknowledgement, which states: “Because the content in all statewide assessments is secure, you may not reveal details about the writing prompt or passages to anyone.
+Because the content of statewide assessments is secure, students are asked not to talk about specific test questions, passages, or their responses.
+Students are asked to sign a Testing Rules Acknowledgement, which states: “Because the content in all statewide assessments is secure, you may not reveal details about the [test content] to anyone.
 This includes any type of electronic communication, such as texting, emailing, or posting online, for example, on websites like Facebook, Twitter, or Instagram.”
 While students may not share information about secure test content after testing, this policy is not intended to prevent students from discussing their testing experiences with their parents and families.

 Can my student use a calculator?